obydelion/ChanEst-Dataset-Generation/README.md

 ## 📄 Related Publication

-This repository is associated with our published paper:
+This repository is associated with our published paper.
+If you use our dataset, please cite us:

 **ChanEst Dataset: A Reconfigurable Framework and Benchmark for Deep Learning–Based 6G Channel Estimation**
 Obinna Okoyeigbo et al.